-In addition to the mood effect, every freelance interior designer in Dubai should consider the amount of natural light that penetrates to your room and the size of the room.
+In addition to the mood effect, every freelance interior designer in Dubai should consider the amount of natural light that penetrates your room and the size of the room.
 If you have a small room, you can use paint strategically to make your room appear larger.
-The best paint colors for small rooms are white, grey, cool blue, lavender, yellow and aqua.
+The best paint colors for small rooms are white, grey, cool blue, lavender, yellow, and aqua.
 The success of your project will largely depend on color selection.
-After making up your mind on the colors that you will use, you must look for the best tools.
-When choosing the best painting brush, you should look at the quality of bristles and the handle.
+After making up your mind about the colors that you will use, you must look for the best tools.
+When choosing the best painting brush, you should look at the quality of the bristles and the handle.
 The bristles should hold and release paints perfectly well while the handle should be easy to grip.
 Once you are armed with the right colors and the best tools, you can now start your painting jobs.

 1. Plan your work

 You should visualize how you would like your walls to look once you finish painting.
 If you intend to use several colors, you should know where each color will be painted for a flawless appearance based on how they complement each other.
 Make sure that you have all the necessary tools to complete the project.
-You will need to have paint, paint roller, drop cloths, paint roller extension pole, sandpaper, paint tray, paint brushes, painter’s tape, rags, and putty knife.
+You will need to have paint, a paint roller, drop cloths, a paint roller extension pole, sandpaper, a paint tray, paint brushes, painter’s tape, rags, and a putty knife.

 2. Prepare walls and the room

 Wet paint can easily damage your sofa, curtains, and furniture.
 It is best you empty the room of all your things.
 If you have a large space, you can put all things in the center away from your walls and wrap them with a drop cloth or plastic sheeting.
 It is prudent to cover your floors to protect them from paint + splatters.
-A painters tape will help you seal off corners, base and crown moldings.
-You can also use the tape to protect switches and outlets from paint drips.
+A painter’s tape will help you seal off corners, base, and crown moldings.
+You can also use tape to protect switches and outlets from paint drips.
 Make sure that you have a good seal for a clean appearance once the paint gets dry.
 If your walls have cracks, we recommend that you use a sealant to smoothen the walls.

 3. Mix your paint and start painting

 Use a wooden paint stick to mix the paint.
 Re-stir it often during the project to endure that the paint is evenly mixed throughout.
 When painting, begin with the light-color walls.
 Always start with the light colors whenever you are painting as the dark colors will hide the spots that get on the accent wall.
 After that, wait for the paint to dry before applying the second paint.
-It is advisable to cover the edges of the light color to keep the dark color from bleeding on to your new paint.
+It is advisable to cover the edges of the light color to keep the dark color from bleeding onto your new paint.
 If you are planning to use a brighter hue on dark walls, you should apply the primer and then two coats of the new color.